igneus/gly/README.md

 Score header ends with first non-empty line identified by the parser as music or lyrics.

+Header field 'id' is special: if present, it is used as suffix of the generated gabc file (instead of the default, which is numeric position of the score in the source document).

 #### 3.2 Lyrics

 Syntax of lyrics is inspired by LilyPond.